-Barry Sharp (FCCA), our lead business plan writer and expert business consultant, will tell you that when you execute a successful business plan, it not only acts as a financial tool for your restaurant, it serves as an analytical tool that helps set your restaurant business apart from the competition.
+Jonathan Sharp, our CEO and lead business plan writer, will tell you that when you execute a successful business plan, it not only acts as a financial tool for your restaurant, it serves as an analytical tool that helps set your restaurant business apart from the competition.
 Whether you are planning a large-scale operation or you require the tools for a small restaurant business plan, the ingredients are the same.

 3 Reasons Why You Need a Restaurant Business Plan